githinjialbert/GuestBook/README.md

 # GuestBook
-A guest book for our visitors
+A guest book for which will assist us in collecting important information for your upcoming stay and also expedite your check-in process.